tinelix/OpenDSE/README.md

 _Mininal target:_ GCC 3.2 with glibc 2.0 and libasound2 0.9.1+

+To use OpenDSE in GCC, you need to follow several steps:

+1. Install the `libasound2` or `libasound1` development package from your distribution;
-To use OpenDSE in GCC, run the Shell script in your terminal:
+2. Run the Shell script in your terminal:

 ```sh
 cd [OpenDSE root]/build